Transformational Road and Rail upgrade - Chelmsford North East Bypass

 As a driver of the regional economy, Chelmsford needs a transport network to match if it is to properly facilitate future development and economic growth.

-This transformational road and rail upgrade is being delivered with nearly £218m in funding from the Government’s Housing Infrastructure Fund, plus £34m of other funding from the South East Local Enterprise Partnership and developer Countryside Zest.
+This transformational road and rail upgrade is being delivered with more than £218m in funding from the Government’s Housing Infrastructure Fund, plus £34m of other funding from the South East Local Enterprise Partnership and developer Countryside Zest.

 The existing A130 between the Boreham Interchange and the A131 was originally built in the 1980s.
 It needs to be fit for purpose, particularly as Chelmsford continues to grow, catering for increased walking, cycling and public transport.